1 Fixed Monthly Fee - Planning | Accounting | Taxes | Consulting

 Our experience is that most business owners don’t complete annual business plans because they don’t know how to do so efficiently.
 Further, those who do complete plans fail to address key areas adequately.
 This stems from business owners personal experience which is ordinarily limited to a handful of companies.
 Throughout our firm’s history we have been developing a system to create business plans in an efficient manner.
 Our experience with hundreds of businesses allows us to identify likely pain points for the business owner and recommend strategies to overcome these challenges before damage has been done.

 The question that get’s asked is why should you engage your accountant to assist with a business plan?
 The answer is normally 2-fold.
 Firstly, your accountant has seen hundreds of business strategies unfold.
 Thus, they are in a good position to determine if your vision will likely create enough value and differentiate you enough from your competitors to generate revenue.
 After all, this is the main risk in most businesses.
-Secondly, most business plans that are not created by CPA’s have significant financial projection deficiencies.
+Secondly, most business plans that are not created by Edmonton CPA’s have significant financial projection deficiencies.
 Assembling financial projections is generally more complex than assembling year end financial statements.
 Thus, we find it makes little sense to assume that a person who is not qualified to generate professional financial statements is likely to make accurate financial projections.
-We routinely see that the projections made by non-CPAs are highly deficient.
+We as the Edmonton Accountants of choice, routinely see that the projections made by non-CPAs are highly deficient.
 We believe that this is a root cause for businesses running out of cash, which is the second most common reason for business failure.

-At Spurrell & Associated Chartered Professional Accountants we believe reporting alone does not sufficiently mitigate the risk for business owners alone.
+At Spurrell & Associated Chartered Professional Edmonton Accountants we believe reporting alone does not sufficiently mitigate the risk for business owners alone.
 Our experience has shown that effective planning and analysis is necessary to help business owners maximize their chances for success.
 Thus, our service offering is not based solely around what profitable services we can offer in the short term, but rather what set of comprehensive services are likely to foster long term success and an ongoing mutually beneficially relationships with our valued clients.